A Logical Characterization of Constant-Depth Circuits over the Reals: Preliminaries

 For convenience, we define auxiliary gates with types $7$--$12$ which do not grant us additional computational power as we show in Lemma~\ref{lem_aux_gates}.
 Those are arithmetic gates labelled with $-$ or the relation symbols $=$, $<$, $>$, $\leq$ and $\leq$.
 All of those nodes have {indegree} 2.

 We will also refer to nodes of the types $8-12$ as \new{relational} nodes.

-Arithmetic nodes compute the respective function they are labelled with, sign gates compute the sign function and relational nodes compute the characteristic function of their respective relation.
+Arithmetic nodes compute the respective function they are labelled with (with $=, <, >, \leq$ and $\geq$ representing their respective binary characteristic functions) and sign gates compute the \textit{sign} function.
 On any input $x$, a circuit $C$ computes a function $f_C$ by evaluating all gates according to their labels.
-The values of the output gates at the end of the computation are the result of $C$'s computation, i.e., $f_C(x)$.
+The values of the output gates at the end of the computation are the result of the computation of $C$, i.e., $f_C(x)$.

-In order to talk about complexity classes of arithmetic circuits, one considers the circuit's \new{depth} and the \new{size}.
+In order to talk about complexity classes of arithmetic circuits, one considers the \new{depth} and the \new{size} of the circuit.
 The depth of a circuit is the longest path from an input gate to an output gate and the size of a circuit is the number of gates in a circuit.

-We say that a directed acyclic graph $C_{sub}$ is a \new{subcircuit} of a circuit $C$, if and only if $C_{sub}$ is weakly connected, all nodes and edges in $C_{sub}$ are also contained in $C$ and it holds that if there is a path from an input gate to a gate $g$ in $C$, then this path also exists in $C_{sub}$.
+\begin{definition} We say that a directed acyclic graph $C_{sub}$ is a \new{subcircuit} of a circuit $C$, if and only if $C_{sub}$ is weakly connected (i.e. replacing all directed edges with undirected ones in $C_{sub}$ would produce a connected graph), all nodes and edges in $C_{sub}$ are also contained in $C$ and it holds that if there is a path from an input gate to a gate $g$ in $C$, then this path also exists in $C_{sub}$.
 For any node $g$ in $C$, we denote by the subcircuit \new{induced} by $g$ that subcircuit $C_{sub,g}$ of $C$, of which $g$ is the top node.
-We then also say that $g$ is the \new{root node} of $C_{sub,g}$.
+We then also say that $g$ is the \new{root node} of $C_{sub,g}$. \end{definition}

 A single circuit can only compute a function with a fixed number of arguments, which is why we call arithmetic circuits a \new{non-uniform} model of computation.
 In order to talk about arbitrary functions, we need to consider circuit families, i.e., sequences of circuits which contain one circuit for every input length $n \in \N$.
 The function computed by a circuit family $\C = (\Cn)_{n \in \N}$ is the function computed by the respective circuit, i.e.,